 Anderson Strathern has a proud history of providing specialist legal advice to the rural sector, working with long-established clients through the generations and helping new clients coming into the market.
 Our team of specialists is second to none in terms of the range and depth of its expertise.

 We serve an outstanding client base which includes major estate owners, owner-occupiers, tenants, commercial lenders, property investors, family businesses, charities, community bodies and private individuals.
 All receive the same attentive level of service, geared to be responsive and effective in helping them achieve their goals.
+We know businesses are facing a challenging time with the current Covid-19 pandemic.
+For advice and guidance on this, visit our dedicated Business Hub.

 We have two specialists accredited in Agricultural Law by the Law Society of Scotland.
 We regularly contribute to professional bodies representing the rural sector.
 We also have access to property litigation experts and numerous lawyers in other disciplines from across the firm, such as private client, charity, corporate, planning and environment, energy, construction and employment.